d1b1/timelyapp-node/README.md

 ### Why?
 I am a Boston full stack dev, I have used a crap ton of different time and billing systems;
-harvest, etc.  And I have written a few!
-TimelyApp.com is hands down the best on the market.
+harvest, freshbooks, etc. (And I have written a few) TimelyApp.com is hands down the best on the market.
+The UI is super skookum, and perfect for a distributed dev team.
+It's not feature heavy so is fast to get started with.
+The iphone + desktop + web + iwatch apps make it easy to access from any part of the day.
+The focus on daily billable makes it super easy to track high and low billable days.
+This app has made it easier for me to mix in dev work on side projects, by making it super clear where I stand for the day, week and months.

 But since they are a startup, there are some features missing, so I wrote this wrapper to make it easier to write helper reports and app for myself and team.

 At the time of this work, the client side OAuth2 implementation was not working